payne/slick-course/lessons/lessons.md

 WHERE album.id = artist.albumId;
 ```

-In this example we are selecting data from two different tables ```album``` and ```artist``` but we are not
-explicitly telling the database how to join those things together.
-It is left up to the database to determine how to
-get hold of the tables, which indexes to use and how to draw the relationship between the two tables.
+In this example we are selecting data from two different tables ```album``` and ```artist``` but we are not explicitly telling the database how to join those things together.
+It is left up to the database to determine how to get hold of the tables, which indexes to use and how to draw the relationship between the two tables.

-The database can get a hint from the ```WHERE``` clause because we have a join condition (or a where condition that
-filters out all rows where the ```album.id``` and the ```artist.albumId``` do not match).
+The database can get a hint from the ```WHERE``` clause because we have a join condition (or a where condition that filters out all rows where the ```album.id``` and the ```artist.albumId``` do not match).
 But, the database has to do
-this heuristically and in some circumstances, some databases will get confused by this and make sub-optimal choices.
+this heuristically and in some circumstances, some databases will get confused by this and make suboptimal choices.

 ## 3070 # Joins - Implicit joins 2

-Implicit joins are typically they way we write joins in SQL, typically database can sort it out, but in some cases they
-result in less than optimal query performance.
-But nevertheless Slick provides a nice simple syntax for this.
+Implicit joins are typically they way we write joins in SQL, typically database can sort it out, but in some cases they result in less than optimal query performance.
+Slick provides a simple syntax for this.
 So let us see how this works.

 ```scala